LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 During the retrospective portion of the discussion, Paul mentioned he had technical difficulties and was unable to complete some of his user stories.
 The power adapter for his laptop was misplaced and he had to wait four days to get a replacement.
-In that time, he didn’t make any progress on his project, but was able to plan his project presentation so it wasn’t completely wasted time.
+In that time, he didn't make any progress on his project, but was able to plan his project presentation so it wasn't completely wasted time.
 Outside of his technical issues, he struggled with dates in Rust.
-Rust’s standard time library had no option for printing out a human readable statement, which makes displaying a time to a user problematic.
+Rust's standard time library had no option for printing out a human readable statement, which makes displaying a time to a user problematic.
 He was able to overcome this issue by finding and implementing the Chrono crate in Rust.
 Chrono uses the underlying time